Pilots' union confident of deal to join Lufthansa jobs summit - document

-FRANKFURT German pilots union Vereinigung Cockpit is confident it can come to a deal that will allow it to take part in a round table organised by Lufthansa (LHAG.DE) management in a bid to defuse tensions with unions over job and growth prospects.
+FRANKFURT Nov 27 German pilots union Vereinigung Cockpit is confident it can come to a deal that will allow it to take part in a round table organised by Lufthansa management in a bid to defuse tensions with unions over job and growth prospects.

 Lufthansa asked unions representing the pilots, cabin crew and ground staff to the meeting on Dec.
 2 but the pilots' union initially said it was be unlikely to take part because of legal concerns.